ruby/ruby/README.md

 ```

 The machine code generated for a given method can be printed by adding `puts YJIT.disasm(method(:method_name))` to a Ruby script.
 Note that no code will be generated if the method is not compiled.

+### Options

+YJIT supports all command-line options supported by upstream CRuby, but also adds a few YJIT-specific options:

+ - `--disable-yjit`: turn off YJIT (enabled by default)
+ - `--yjit-stats`: produce statistics after the execution of a program (must compile with `cppflags=-DRUBY_DEBUG` to use this)
+ - `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 2)
+ - `--yjit-version-limit=N`: maximum number of versions to generate per basic block (default 4)
+ - `--yjit-greedy-versioning`: greedy versioning mode (disabled by default, may increase code size)

 ## Benchmarking